 Wear clothes that you would wear for a hot yoga class and prepare to sweat – A LOT (no heat is even necessary!!).
 Drink water before, during, and after the process.
 Obey your body when it needs a break; it’s always okay to take a different movement or pose, or to simply rest.
 Share energy, strength, and a few giggles with your tribe (aka, your classmates).

 Most importantly, you’re gonna have to leave your judgment at the door.
-Yes, you’ll be doing some movements you’ve never done before.
+Yes, you’ll be doing some yoga movements you’ve never done before.
 And yes, it’s going to feel weird and scary at first.
 But if you can commit to celebrating yourself exactly as you are in this moment, you’ll find a community of fellow warriors willing to lift you up.

 At some point, you’ll stop wondering what everyone thinks of your gyrations and simply enjoy the freedom to move in new ways.
 Though you may not instantly love everything about your body, I have a feeling you’ll feel much more at ease with yourself.